networkspore/Netnotes/README.md

 Installation Instructions
 ---
-Download the exe and jar file -  select the desired options, and create a password.
+Download the exe and jar file (https://github.com/networkspore/Netnotes/releases)

+Select the desired options, and create a password.
 (If updates are enabled you could also just download the exe).

 Select the components that you would like to enable - currently KuCoin and the Ergo Network are supported.